Where do I start?

 - Balaclava: No specific requirements.

-When you join the Oakleigh Go Kart Racing Club you will be provided with a key to access the track.
-The track is open 7 days a week for you to use for practice, this is included in your membership fee and you are not charged any extra each time you visit.
+When you join the Oakleigh Go Kart Racing Club you will have access to the track for practice.
+Under current COVID restrictions practice sessions must be supervised by a Club official, we usually run several sessions a week on both weekdays and weekends.
+This is included in your membership fee and you are not charged any extra each time you visit.

 The track will occasionally be closed to members during working bee’s or for private hire events but these are usually only for a few hours at a time.

-As well as a key to the track you will receive a Karting Australia rulebook and a welcome email with more information about the club, the facilities at the track and some basic safety information and requirements that all karters must follow while using the track.
-There is also a short online safety induction you must take before we approve your membership and activate your key.
+As well as access to the track you will receive a Karting Australia rulebook and a welcome email with more information about the club, the facilities at the track and some basic safety information and requirements that all karters must follow while using the track.
+There is also a short online safety induction you must take before we approve your membership and licence.

 Your membership and licence are valid for 1 year so make sure you have already purchased or are well on the way to purchasing your kart before you sign up.

 Details on the cost of membership and licences and how to join can be found on our New Membership page here.

 Once you become a member you’ll need to get some practice under your belt before you’re ready for your first race meeting.

 Once you’re comfortable that you’re setting lap times somewhere around the average race pace you will need to complete an Observed Driving Session before you’re able to enter a race meeting, Cadets must log 8 hours of practice with a parent/guardian who is the holder of a participant’s licence, anyone over the age of 18 who holds a race licence or a recognised driver trainer before being eligible to complete the ODS.